lucabradipus/edx-nodejs-lab03/README.md

     time: [xx] milliseconds

-and so on.

-If you want to run more test you can add chunksizes in the chunks array
+If you want to run more tests you can add new sizes at the chunks array

     const chunks = [100, 10, 30, 50 ]